FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

+In Figure~\ref{fig:ex:sphere:1}, the converged solution is shown at the center slice $Z = 0$.
+We employ a new post-processing procedure that gathers individual field data for each phase and visualizes it using the planar interface with orientation $\fN$.

+It is obvious that this leads to a much smoother solution close to the interface, even within the individual phases.
+To our knowledge, a comparable visualization has not been used in previous studies.
+Further, we have visualized the tractions in the deformed configuration (Fig.~\ref{fig:ex:sphere:1}, (c)) which are unavailable in both non-conforming disretizations as well as in usual conforming FE discretizations.

-Regarding the accuracy of the effective stress tensor~$\ol{\fP}$ and the phase averages $\ol{\fP}_\cvpm$, a study was performed which compares the 256\textsuperscript{3} reference solution using the procedure suggested in \cite{Willot2015} for three different ComBo discretizations using reduced integration CG-FANS \cite{Leuschner2018} (FANS HEX8R) and using both the normals from \eqref{eq:normal:kabel} matching previous studies as well as the improved normals from Section~\ref{sec:normal}.
+Regarding the accuracy of the effective stress tensor~$\ol{\fP}$ and the phase averages $\ol{\fP}_\cvpm$, a study was performed which compares the 256\textsuperscript{3} reference solution using the procedure suggested in \cite{Willot2015} for five different ComBo discretizations using reduced integration CG-FANS \cite{Leuschner2018} (FANS HEX8R) and using the normals from \eqref{eq:normal:kabel} matching previous studies as well as the improved normals from Section~\ref{sec:normal}.
 The results are summarized in Table~\ref{tab:ex:sphere:P1}.
 Note that the average stress only reflects part of the actual accuracy of the solver as it neglects local field fluctuations, which are examined in the following examples, see Section~\ref{subsec:ex:polyhedron}.
-It can be noted that the errors in $\ol{\fP}$ of all composite discretizations are below 1.15\% for the normals cf. \cite{Kabel:2015} and 0.78\% for the new normals suggested in Section~\ref{sec:normal}, respectively.
-The new normals reduce the error in all stresses by approximately 30\% for composite voxels and up to 1\,000\% for the non-equiaxed composite boxels.
+It can be noted that the errors in $\ol{\fP}$ of all composite discretizations are below 1.15\% for the normals cf. \cite{Kabel2015} and 0.78\% for the new normals suggested in Section~\ref{sec:normal}, respectively, i.e., the new normals reduce the error in all averaged stresses by approximately 30\% for equiaxed composite voxels and up to 1\,000\% for the non-equiaxed composite boxels.
+Remarkably, these improvements come at no additional computational expense, but they owe only to the more accurate orientation information.